 AIS TeleSurgeon allows surgeons in the OR to connect remotely with the best experts.
-These can provide real time indications by audio and Augmented Reality capabilities.
+These can provide real time indications through audio and Augmented Reality capabilities.

-Surgeons can access to a remote OR from their coach.
-The system provides an immersive experience designed to potentiate best surgical training.
+Surgeons can access a remote OR from their coach.
+The system provides an immersive experience designed to promote the best surgical training.

 Connecting the best KOLs in the world with surgeons in the OR to proctor them during the operation and helping them to take the right decisions.

 AIS TeleSurgeon is a solution consisting of software and hardware that enables a real-time connection between a remote surgeon and the medical team operating in the OR.
 The remote surgeon can access the OR cameras and send visual indications to the OR screens.